IMO’s work to cut GHG emissions from ships

 What's the timeline for adopting pricing mechanisms?

-The IMO 2023 GHG Strategy includes a timeline for adoption of these measures:
+The 2023 IMO GHG Strategy includes a timeline for adoption of the mid-term measures:

 Spring 2025: approval of mid-term measures at MEPC 83;